 Just because you have sensitive teeth doesn't mean you have to settle for a boring toothpaste that doesn't give you a brighter smile.
 With Sensodyne Pronamel Gentle Whitening toothpaste you can protect your tooth enamel at the same time that you remove stains, and polish up those pearly whites.

-This is the best toothpaste to whiten teeth that are prone to sensibility because it protects tooth enamel from the effects of acidic foods and drinks, along with actually re-hardening enamel that has gone soft.
+This is the best toothpaste to whiten teeth that are prone to sensitivity because it protects tooth enamel from the effects of acidic foods and drinks.
+It also re-hardens enamel that has gone soft.
 How does it do that?
-It has an optimized formula that aids those minerals found in saliva, such as calcium, in penetrating your enamel to fortify it.
+It has an optimized formula that aids those minerals found in saliva (like calcium) in penetrating your enamel to fortify it.
 It also has very low abrasiveness so it won't further weaken your enamel like other more abrasive options might.

-Similarly to the Tom's paste mentioned above, although advertised as a paste that will give you a brighter smile, most reviewers appreciate its focus on sensitivity and protection against decay more than anything, with one reviewer saying:
+Although advertised as a product that will give you a brighter smile, most reviewers appreciate its focus on sensitivity and protection against decay more than anything, with one reviewer saying:

 “It's really gentle for a whitening toothpaste and it does restore lost enamel which is really important.
 Very gentle & tastes good.”